Appodiato di Montepulciano Vigneto di Poggio Sant’Enrico – Vino Nobile di Montepulciano D.O.C.G. 2000

-Started during the maceration it continued for 12 days after being drawn off the lees.
+Started during the maceration it continued for a few days after being drawn off the lees.

-Placed in new French and American oak barrels on March 2nd, 2000, it was taken out to settle in stainless steel tanks in January 2001.
+Placed in new French and American oak barrels on February 12th, 2001, it was taken out at the end of February 2002.

-In our temperature controlled cellar for at least 31 months.
-To be released September 2003.
+In our temperature controlled cellar for at least 4 1/2 years.
+Released Fall 2006.

 Dark, deep, blackish-ruby hue.